crownstone/website/_posts/2017-07-20-a-nerd-discussing-bluetooth-mesh.md

 # People

-The people that worked on it and are explicitly mentioned in the documents are:
+The people who worked on it and are explicitly mentioned in the documents are:

 * [Robin Heydon](https://www.linkedin.com/in/robinheydon), Qualcomm ([twitter](https://twitter.com/robinheydon))
 * [Jonathan Tanner](https://www.linkedin.com/in/jgtanner), Qualcomm